Derek Boshier: American culture and influence

 Starting at the Royal College Boshier explored his fascination with the soft-power and hybrid marketing and cross-referencing of products, notably Special K cereal, as a means of diffusing and neutralizing American influence.
 Perpetually interested in "the now", Boshier also explored the space race in 1962.
 The resulting paintings, The Most Handsome Hero of the Cosmos and Mr. Shepherd and I Wonder What My Heroes Think of the Space Race, explore what he saw as traditional heroes, defined by epic adventure, being supplanted by celebrities who were famous for being famous.
 Boshier saw the astronaut as a counter balance to this trend and through these works painted them in historical and heroic contexts.

 Unlike other pop artists of his era, especially those captured in Russell's Pop Goes the Easel, Boshier was outspokenly critical of the expansion of American influence and the impact of advertising on identity, seen in The Identi-Kit Man and Man Playing Snooker and Thinking of Other Things.
 Through these works we also see Boshier's reflections on the fragility and fragmentation of heterosexual masculinity in the face of technology and consumption.

 Beliefs about art

-Highly influenced by Samuel Beckett, Boshier said that the not knowing, the unknowability that ultimately make art compelling for him.
-For Boshier, Pop Art denoted not just "popular" but also the potential for a "popularism" that is unlike political popularism with its de facto opposition to the elite.
+Highly influenced by Samuel Beckett, Boshier said that it is the not knowing, the unknowability, that ultimately makes art compelling for him.
+For Boshier, Pop Art denoted not just what was popular, but also the potential for a popularism that is unlike political popularism, with its de facto opposition to the elite.
 Instead, Boshier's work celebrates commonly held experiences without making distinctions between high and low or historical and contemporary.